Homeless Voter Registration and Education: Every Voter Counts!

 If you would like to help people who are homeless or unstably housed or have felony convictions register to vote, we’d love to hear from you.
 Contact vote[at]homelessinfo[dot]org to get involved.

 The Coalition works to make sure that every eligible voter can register, vote, and participate fully in the democratic process, regardless of where someone sleeps at night or whether they have a way to receive mail.
 In Washington State, almost all voting is now done by mail.
 This poses a serious obstacle for many folks who may not have a stable residential or mailing address where they can register and receive a ballot and election guide.
-We develop a comprehensive and unique Homeless Voters’ Guide each year for use by our members and trained volunteers who help people register and vote.
+We develop a comprehensive and unique Homeless Voters’ Guide for use by our members and trained volunteers who help people register and vote.
 We include crucial information about the 2009 state law that automatically restores voting rights for people with felony convictions who have completed their prison sentences and are no longer under community supervision by the State Department of Corrections (DOC).

 Our non-partisan Homeless Voter Registration and Education Drive is a rewarding volunteer opportunity.
 We provide volunteer orientation, and schedule 2-3 hour shifts in the community at locations where people who are homeless go for services.
 Volunteers can help out during day and evening hours, seven days a week.
 Volunteers are needed to help people register and vote during our drives leading the November General Election.